Measure 11 Robbery Charges in Oregon

 An Attorney Experienced with Measure 11 Robbery Defense is Vital

-Since, Measure 11 offenses come with mandatory sentences, it makes them increasingly difficult to negotiate a fair deal or convince a judge at sentencing to move beyond the specter of Measure 11.
-It takes and experienced and inventive attorney to traverse the edges of Measure 11 crimes to find a way to use ORS 137.712 to get his client out of the mandatory sentences.
-To find alternative criminal theories that the District Attorney will accept that are outside the gambits of Measure 11.
+Since Measure 11 offenses come with mandatory sentences, it makes them increasingly difficult to negotiate a fair deal or convince a judge at sentencing to move beyond the specter of Measure 11.
+It takes an experienced and inventive attorney to find a way to defend his client out of the mandatory sentences.

-1st and 2nd degree robbery come with mandatory sentences of 100 months (in some cases as many as 300 months) and 75 months respectively.
-A seasoned lawyer can mean the difference between a Measure 11 conviction with a mandatory sentence and a lesser criminal conviction with a much shorter sentence.
+Measure 11 robbery charges come with mandatory sentences of 100 months for 1st Degree Robbery and 75 months for 2nd Degree Robbery.
+A seasoned lawyer can mean the difference between a cconviction with a mandatory sentence and a lesser criminal conviction with a much shorter sentence.
 With Criminal Defense Attorney Robert L. Sepp, you will have a successful and qualified legal professional on your side, advocating for your State and Federal Constitutional Rights.

 Defense Attorney Robert L. Sepp is committed to providing you with the best criminal defense possible.

 Robert L. Sepp, Attorney at Law has many year’s experience with a wide range of crimes.
-Measure 11 has landed a lot of new faces in jail.
-He will fight for your continued freedom.
+Measure 11 robbery charges are very serious felonies, but he will fight for your continued freedom.
 Contact Robert L. Sepp today.